-Hungarian conductor György Mészáros has recently held the position of first conductor and deputy general music director of the Landestheater Detmold in Germany since the 2015/16 season.
+Hungarian conductor György Mészáros hold during the Saison 2021/22 the position of "komissarischer Generalmusikdirektor" of the Landestheater Detmold in Germany.
+He has been working there already as a first conductor and deputy general music director since the 2015/16 season.

 In the 2018/19 season he leads the production of "Wiener Blut" at the Staatstheater am Gärtnerplatz in Munich.

 After completing his conducting studies in Vienna he started his career in 2010 in Germany having the positions of assistent conductor and assistent of the general music director at the Staatstheater Braunschweig; musical assistent and coach at the Bayreuther Festspiele („children´s opera“); and second conductor at the Theater Regensburg.
 Between 2011 and 2013 he was guest conductor at the Hungarian State Opera House in Budapest.

 György Mészáros has a wide repertoire of music theatre pieces ranging from Händel to Wagner and to R. Strauss.
 He led several successful new productions such as "Ariadne auf Naxos", "Cosi fan tutte", "Le nozze di Figaro", "Hänsel und Gretel", "Rigoletto" and "Saul".
 He is also keen on performing the music of the 20. and 21. centuries.

 He is regurarly working together with symphony orchestras such as Leipziger Symphonieorchester, Sinfonieorchester Wuppertal, Bergische Symphoniker, Philharmonie Südwestfalen, Schleswig-Holsteinisches Sinfonieorchester, Slovak Radio Symphony Orchestra.